Are you looking for the best machine embroidery tips? Well, you came to the right place!

 7. Test Stitch

 There’s a lot of variables involved in embroidery.
-Depending on the thread, fabric, machine and stabilizer used, the same design might turn out different.
+Depending on the thread, fabric, machine, and stabilizer used, the same design might turn out differently.

 You would do well to reduce the uncertainty by test stitching out a small part of the design and seeing what it looks like without attempting the whole thing at once.